 Two students in the Master of Arts in Higher Education Leadership program have graduate assistantships in the Adams Intercultural Center.

 AlumsHome Away From Home

 For Rafael Rodriguez ’07, the Alger Adams ’32 Intercultural Center at HWS (or the IC, as it’s commonly known on campus) was an essential part of his college experience, his “home away from home.”

 Thanks to Chair of the Board of Trustees Craig Stine ’81, P’17 and his wife, Kathy, the Colleges’ new Intercultural Center will bear the name of the Rev. Dr. Alger L. Adams ’32, the first Black man to graduate from Hobart College.

-The Intercultural Affairs Center is a welcoming space that fosters an environment where students find support and grounding for their personal growth, academic success and the development of their leadership skills.
+The Adams Intercultural Center is a welcoming space that fosters an environment where students find support and grounding for their personal growth, academic success and the development of their leadership skills.
 Our programs and collaborative initiatives broaden cross-cultural understanding, foster an appreciation of diversity, inclusion and social justice, and strengthen community bonds.

 Alejandra Molina joined the HWS faculty in 1995 as a member of the Spanish and Hispanic Studies Department.
 She received her B.A. and M.A. from the University of Texas at Austin and her Ph.D. in Spanish American Colonial Literature at Cornell University.
 Molina was named Director of Intercultural Affairs in 2006.